Andhra Bank: History

 Pattabhi Sitaramayya founded Andhra Bank in 1923 in Machilipatnam, Madras Presidency (present-day Andhra Pradesh).
 Raja Yarlagadda Sivarama Prasad was the individual who committed the financial resources for starting the institution.
-The bank was registered on 20 November 1923 and commenced business on 28 November 1923 with a paid-up capital of ₹100000 and an authorised capital of ₹1 million.
+The bank was registered on 20 November 1923 and commenced business on 28 November 1923 with a paid-up capital of ₹100000 and an authorized capital of ₹1 million.
 In 1956, linguistic division of States was promulgated and Hyderabad was made the capital of Andhra Pradesh.
 The registered office of the bank was subsequently shifted to Andhra Bank Buildings, Sultan Bazar, Hyderabad.
-In the second phase of nationalisation of commercial banks commenced in April 1980, the bank became wholly Government-owned.
+In the second phase of nationalization of commercial banks commenced in April 1980, the bank became wholly Government-owned.
 In 1964, the bank merged with Bharat Lakshmi Bank and further consolidated its position in Andhra Pradesh.

-IndiaFirst Life Insurance Company is a life insurance company in India.
+India First Life Insurance Company is a life insurance company in India.
 It is a joint venture between two of India's public sector banks – Bank of Baroda (44%) and Andhra Bank (30%), and the UK's financial and investment company Legal & General (26%).
 It was incorporated in November 2009.
 It has its headquarters in Mumbai.
 India First Life made more than ₹2 billion in turnover in just four and half months since the insurance company became operational.
 India First Life Insurance Company is headquartered in Mumbai.
 India First is the first life insurance company to be recommended for ISO certification within 7 months of inception.

 On 30 August 2019, Finance Minister Nirmala Sitharaman announced that Andhra Bank and Corporation Bank would be merged into Union Bank of India.
 The proposed merger would make Union Bank of India the fifth largest public sector bank in the country with assets of ₹14.59 lakh crore and 9,609 branches.
 The Board of Directors of Andhra Bank approved the merger on 13 September.
 The Union Cabinet approved the merger on 4 March, and it was completed on 1 April 2020.